simon-r/PyParticles/README.rst

 PyParticles
 ===========

-PyParticles is a particle simulation toolbox entirely written in python.
+PyParticles is a particle simulation toolbox entirely written in python 3.

 The main objective of PyParticles is to provide a system API simple and fast to use.
 Furthermore is to provide a basic application for the implementation of simple models.